Stocks, oil plunge over global fight for crude production

 BEIJING (AP) — Global stock markets and oil prices plunged Monday after a fight among major crude-producing nations jolted investors who already were on edge about the surging costs of a virus outbreak.

-The main stock indexes in London and Frankfurt were down by almost 7%.
-Tokyo closed down 5.1% while Sydney lost 7.3% and Shanghai was off 3%.
-Dow futures were down almost 5%.
+The main stock indexes in Britain and Germany were down by almost 7%.
+Japan’s benchmark closed down 5.1% while Australia’s lost 7.3% and the Shanghai market in China was off 3%.

+Trading in Wall Street futures was halted for this first time since the 2016 U.S. presidential election after they fell more than the daily limit of 5%.
+Bond yields hit new lows as investors bought them up as safe havens.

-The benchmark U.S. crude price was down 20% after falling as much as 30%, deepening a rout that began when Saudi Arabia, Russia and other major producers failed to agree on cutting output to prop up prices.
+The benchmark U.S. crude price was down over 20%, the biggest daily drop since the Gulf war in 1991 to hit their lowest levels since 2016.
+They were down as much as 30% earlier, deepening a rout that began when Saudi Arabia, Russia and other major producers failed to agree on cutting output to prop up prices.
 A breakdown in their cooperation suggested they will ramp up output just as demand is sliding.

 Investors usually welcome lower energy costs for businesses and consumers.
 But it can also hurt producers, such as oil companies.
 The last time crude prices fell this low, in 2015, the U.S. saw a raft of bankruptcies by smaller energy companies.